 One thing I found interesting is that none of these producers can be lumped into one specific genre or sound, and all of them experiment with a wide variety of styles.
 That being said, here are my top 10 songs of 2013.

 Cashmere Cat is a prime example of an artist whose music defies genres.
 By combining elements of R&B, hip-hop, and electronic music Cashmere Cat has created a sound that is truly unique and unprecedented.
-The catchy vocal sample of Miguel .
+The catchy vocal sample from Miguel brings this all together.

 Kaytranada's music tends to be on the minimal side of things, but what he creates still sounds full and complete.
 The choir sound, bass line, and bell sample in this track all merge into one cohesive, lo-fi, head-bob inducing work of art.